peacechen/react-native-invoke/README.md

 # React Native Invoke

-Invoke any native code directly from Javascript in React Native (without wrapping it first with a native manager)
+Invoke any native code directly from Javascript in React Native (without wrapping it first with a native manager).
+Gives you full access from JS to all native API of iOS (and Android soon).
 <br><br>
 ## Install